HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Riskified Ltd. (RSKD) Investors with Significant Losses to Contact Firm's Attorneys, IPO-Related Securities Class Action Filed

-SAN FRANCISCO, May 04, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Riskified Ltd. (: RSKD) investors who suffered significant losses to submit your losses now.
+SAN FRANCISCO, May 5, 2022 /PRNewswire/ -- Hagens Berman urges Riskified Ltd. (NYSE: RSKD) investors with significant losses to submit your losses now.

 Class Period: July 25, 2021 - May 2, 2022